 The largest of the quad muscles, the vastus lateralis begins at the top of your outer thigh and attaches to the patella.
 When well developed, it creates a sexy outward sweeping shape to your thigh.

 The vastus medialis runs along the inside of your thigh, and forms a teardrop contour above your knee when defined.

-Best Quad Exercises for Muscle Growth and Strength
+Best Types of Exercise for Quad Muscle Growth and Strength

 When targeting your quad muscles for strength and size, you want to pick moves that involve knee extension.